11ty/11ty-website/src/docs/plugins/syntaxhighlight.md

 </details>

 You are responsible for including your favorite PrismJS theme CSS and there are many ways to do that.
-The default themes are provided by [several CDNs](https://prismjs.com/#basic-usage-cdn) and could be easily included in a base layout, like in the example below;
+The default themes are provided by [several CDNs](https://prismjs.com/#basic-usage-cdn) and could be easily included in a base layout, like in the example below:

 ```html
 <html lang="en">